Ironton–Russell Bridge

-History

-In 2000, the Ohio Department of Transportation (ODOT) released a report recommending the replacement of the then 78-year-old original span.
+Original bridge

+The original purple cantilever Ironton–Russell Bridge opened in 1922.
+It carried two lanes of traffic and a narrow sidewalk.

 The bridge was retrofitted in the 1970s with strengthening beams and plates.
 Later inspection of the bridge revealed that these plates had been welded to the bridge using techniques that violated the bridge welding codes and reduced the fatigue strength of primary load members.
 As a result of these findings, ODOT added reinforcements to some vertical members to improve structural redundancy.

-The original span was still forced to close when temperatures approach -5 degrees Fahrenheit due to the brittle nature of the steel used.
+The original span was still forced to close when temperatures approach –5 degrees Fahrenheit due to the brittle nature of the steel used.
 Continuous monitoring was routine during temperatures below freezing to check for any cracking in the substructure of the span.
 In addition, in May 2008, ODOT placed a width restriction on the bridge, banning all vehicles wider than 7 ft.
 6 in.
 Emergency vehicles, non-commercial vehicles and non-profit buses (such as school buses) were exempt from the restriction.
 ODOT authorized both Ohio and Kentucky law enforcement agencies to enforce the restriction.